In this section

 - A final note

 The implications of the current COVID-19 pandemic are widespread.
-The Government has issued a statement advising against all but essential unnecessary foreign travel (see https://www.gov.uk/foreign-travel-advice)
+The government has issued a statement advising against all but essential unnecessary foreign travel (see https://www.gov.uk/foreign-travel-advice).
+For up to date advice regarding travelling see https://www.gov.uk/government/organisations/ department-for-transport.

 Emphasis is still on working from home where possible, with regular hand washing.
 Keeping distanced from others and avoiding rush-hour, are also recommended, when using public transport or driving.

-Are self-isolating because of their own symptoms or are sharing a household or support bubble with someone who has symptopms;
+- Are self-isolating because of their own symptoms or are sharing a household or support bubble with someone who has symptoms;

 For more information on when NOT to travel, see the Government guidance here: https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers